3mdeb/fwupd-bsd-documentation/netbsd/vm/README.md

 as default and selecting minimal installation.

-This process takes a few minutes, after it's finished close the VM and use run the VM.
+This process takes a few minutes, after it's finished close the VM and use `./run.sh` to run the VM.

 ## Running VM after installation